On the minimum bisection of random $3$-regular graphs: Bisections of type one

 We define the \textit{skeleton $Sk(H)$} of a labeled graph $H$ to be the unlabeled graph obtained from $H$ by deleting the labels of the vertices of $H$.

-Recall that all results from Section~\ref{section 2} hold asymptotically almost surely (we established most of them conditionally on the asymptotically almost sure event that the $3-$regular graph $G$ is typical).
-We condition on these results in what follows.
-Our aim in this section is to count the number of bisections $(U_1, U_2)$ of type one in typical $3-$regular graphs.
+Recall that by Observation~\ref{typical}, a.a.s.\ $G(n,3)$ is a usual graph, so the results from Section~\ref{section 2} hold a.a.s.\ for $G(n,3)$.
+Thus, our aim in this section is to count the number of bisections $(U_1, U_2)$ of type one in usual 3-regular graphs.
 We begin by counting the number of possible skeletons of $G^+_{3,1}$.
 Then, we count the ways to give labels to the vertices in $G[U_1]$ in the subdivisions of these skeletons.
-Finally, we count the extensions of these subdivisions of $G^+_{3,1}$ to $G[U_1]$ and consequently to $G$.
+Finally, we count the extensions of these subdivisions of $G^+_{3,1}$ to $G[U_1]$, and consequently to $G$.

-Let $\beta \ge 0.10$ be such that $e(U_1, U_2) = \beta n$.
+Let $\beta \ge 0.1$ be such that $e(U_1, U_2) = \beta n$.
 Then, $G[U_1]$ contains $\beta n$ vertices of degree two.
 Since $|S_1|\le \log^2 n $, all but at most $\log^2 n $ of the edges of $G^+_{3,1}$ have weight one, and at most $\log^2 n $ vertices in $G^+_{3,1}$ have degree three.

-\begin{observation} By deleting the vertices of $S_1$ in $G^+_{3,1}$ we obtain a graph, which is a union of paths and cycles with edges of weight one. \end{observation} \begin{proof} The maximal degree in this graph is two and all vertices, incident to edges of weight more than one, have been deleted. \end{proof}
+\begin{observation} By deleting the vertices of $S_1$ in $G^+_{3,1}$, we obtain a graph whose connected components are paths and cycles with edges of weight one. \end{observation} \begin{proof} The maximum degree in this graph is two, and all vertices, incident to edges of weight more than one, have been deleted.
+The observation follows. \end{proof}